 Searches, seizures, and arrests made pursuant to a defective warrant may be justified if the officer was proceeding in "good faith."
 The Supreme Court has said that a search made pursuant to a warrant that is later declared invalid (i.e., it fails to meet the requirements for a valid warrant enumerated above) will still be considered reasonable under the Fourth Amendment so long as the warrant was issued by a magistrate and the defect was not the result of willful police deception (see United States v.
 Leon).
 This exception to the warrant requirement was created so as not to punish honest police officers who have done nothing wrong while acting in accordance with an ostensibly valid warrant.

 The Fourth Amendment contains significant protections against abuse by law enforcement.
 However, there are many exceptions that allow for the warrantless collection of evidence against you.
-During trial, and in the period leading up to trial, you have the right to object to harmful evidence especially where there were issues with how it was obtained.
+During the trial, and in the period leading up to the trial, you have the right to object to harmful evidence especially where there were issues with how it was obtained.
 It's imperative to start your defense early, primarily through the counsel of an experienced, local criminal defense attorney.